Course Description

 Important Notes

-• Both EE209A and EE209B class will be held offline.
+• Class will be held offline.

 • All the exams (midterm/final) will be conducted offline.

-• We will use Campuswire and KLMS.
-You can join our Campuswire with password 6173.
+• We will use Classum and KLMS.

 • To contact TAs, please use kaist.ee209.spring25@gmail.com instead of individual emails.